Trusted By:

 • Summary

-The trainer had a highly successful, long and varied “fast track” career in Lloyds Bank which led him to a very senior management positions at an early age.
+Our financial promotions workshop trainer comes from a highly successful, long and varied “fast track” career in Lloyds Bank which led him to very senior management positions at an early age.
 He was then “head hunted” to join a merchant bank to head the risk function at the main board director level.
 He now has over 40 years of experience in the UK banking and financial services sector.

 He has been a freelance Compliance, FCC & AML training consultant since retiring and is currently an external Master Trainer at both HSBC and Bank of China.
 At HSBC he has been a leading member of their Global FCC & AML training programme and a Risk Management Programme for senior managers.
 He has created and delivered training to a vast range of clients, from global giants to small firms and partnerships.
 He is an accomplished global trainer and has delivered extensive programmes in the UK, USA, South America, Europe, Africa, Asia and the Middle East.